 In December 2015, Ms. Rampling was awarded the Lifetime Achievement Award at the European Film Awards in Berlin.
 French filmmaker François Ozon, one of her favorite directors, was a surprise guest to honor her.
 That very same evening, she received the Best Actress Award for her performance in “45 Years.”

 What about François Ozon’s “Swimming Pool” , I guess this film is also close to your heart, isn’t it?

 In both films, you play women with complicated feelings.
-You like this kind of characters, don’t you?
+You like this kind of character, don’t you?

 Yes, because I like to be contre courant—against the current—that’s my nature.
 That’s why I do the things I do.
-We do the things we do for a reason, we may not know what the reasons are, we don’t have to care about them.
-But they are there and that’s what guides us.
+We do the things we do for a reason; we may not know what the reasons are, we don’t have to care about them.
+But they are there, and that’s what guides us.
 ‘I know that I’m gonna do another film that is contre courant.’
 But I understand that people sometimes want to see films that are easier, where the emotions are gentle, you don’t have to try too hard.
-You can sit there and the music will sort of just go along with you.
-You don’t need to be challenged all the time, and that absolutely fine.
-But there’s a place for all types of movies, so hopefully cinema will always be around for films that aren’t the big ones that have the money.
-They’ve been making those for many years now and they’re still making them.
-For me it’s an inner challenge.
+You can sit there, and the music will sort of just go along with you.
+You don’t need to be challenged all the time, and that’s fine.
+But there’s a place for all types of movies, so hopefully, cinema will always be around for films that aren’t the big ones that have the money.
+They’ve been making those for many years now, and they’re still making them.
+For me, it’s an inner challenge.
 I always work completely by instinct, and I think I have a very good instinct, a sound instinct about things.
 It has always done me well.
 So I give over to it.
-If I analyze the situation too much, I have too many possibilities and I go crazy, you know.
+If I analyze the situation too much, I have too many possibilities, and I go crazy, you know.